lloydchang/crocmons-D-A-ToolBot/README.md

 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
 5. now open new terminal `cd backend`
-6.
+6. Run - `pip install -r requirements.txt`
+7. add your api key to the .env file
+8. Run cmd - `python app.py`

 ## Usage
 1. Register/Login using Clerk authentication.
 2. Explore the different tabs for specific data analysis tasks.
-3. Input your queries and prompts to generate code snippets and demo outputs.
+3. Input your queries and prompts to generate code snippets, analysis reports and demo outputs with code explanation.
 4. Share prompts and collaborate with others using the Share Prompt tab.
 5. Provide feedback and contribute to the project's development.